Written by Michael Horvat, David Carren, J. Larry Carroll, Joe Menosky, and Ronald D. Moore

 Directed by Marvin V. Rush

 Here, in The Host, that changes dramatically.
-In addition to being given a story which essentially centers around her, we also learn that Dr. Crusher has a sex life.
+In addition to being given a story that essentially centers around her, we also learn that Dr. Crusher has a sex life.

 Hmm, you might wonder, haven’t the writers been dancing around sexual tension between Dr. Crusher and Captain Picard (Patrick Stewart) for some time?
 Yes, they have.
 However, it becomes very obvious here that she is not waiting around for him to decide what he wants (never mind that Picard hasn’t been either).